 Everyone spends time in the heartbreak hotel at some point in his or her life.
 The crushing pain, the dull ache, the feeling of helplessness can be overpowering and make you feel that your life will never be complete or whole again.
 You are mistaken.
-Time heals a broken heart, but you can hasten the healing process with yoga.
+Time heals a broken heart, but you can hasten the healing process with yoga teacher training in Goa.
 It is a potent antidote that can mend your heart and ensure you join the land of the living.

 Here are five yoga poses that will help mend your broken heart and make you feel better so that you no longer cringe at the thought of laughing and being happy.

 Lie on your belly on your yoga mat and tuck your elbow under your shoulders.
 Then from waist up raise your body while keeping your balance with your hands, just like the Sphinx.
 Press your feet into the floor and hold the position for about five minutes.
 You can do this pose any time to contract your back and open your chest.
 It will help you get over the crushing pain you are experiencing in your heart.

 Get on your knees and inhale deeply.
 When you exhale, lean back and let your hands hold your heels.
 Hold this position for about five breaths.
 It helps to ease the tension from your neck.
 When you hold the position, it will blank out your mind so that moment you forget about your ex.
 You will find this experience liberating.